 Some gyms allow you to add Olympic plates.
 The problem with plates is that, well, the price.
 They're heavy and can come with huge shipping costs.
 But the advantage is that you can use as much weight as you like to build real strength and promote muscle gains.
 You can only make so much progress on a machine with a maximum weight of 200lbs of resistance.

-When looking at a Total Gym-style of multi gym, you will find that they use bodyweight as a form of resistance, which can be effective.
+When looking at a pulley-style of multi gym, you will find that they use bodyweight as a form of resistance, which can be effective.
 Using a kind of angle adjustment, you can increase resistance by steepening the incline, toughening the movement.

 To increase resistance, some machines also provide resistance bands and bungee cords.

 When buying a home gym, you have to be aware of what kinds of limitations might come with the design you purchase.
 There's a reason that people sometimes resign to buying memberships to commercial gyms when they experience a lack of progress.

 The lower the cost and more compact the size, the more limitations you are likely to experience with your home workout equipment.
 While compact units can serve in a pinch, they still come with lots of limitations when it comes to the range of motion and a lack of more challenging resistance levels.

 This is why you need to temper your expectations with these purchases.
 Manufacturers try to pack in as many attractive features as possible while keeping the costs low, but you tend you get what you pay for.